How to get data from Google Trends for charts or maps

 5. Create a line chart

 For our final chart, we hide the title and use text annotations instead.
 We also made use of the "highlight range" feature to highlight the time range between November 2017 and Februrary 2018.
 For more information on how to customize line charts, visit this article.
 Note that the information about what data that is added to the notes field under the chart.
 Same for the source and a link to the source.

 6. Other options to work with Google Trends data

 The Google Trends data has more facets than just interest over time.
 For example, you can look up in which countries interest in certain words or concepts is stronger or weaker.

 And you can compare search interest for just one topic per country, too.
-For example, interest in Bitcoin is specifically strong in Nigeria - it would need more research to determine why this is the case.
+For example, interest in Bitcoin is specifically strong in Ghana – it would need more research to determine why this is the case.

 Create your own search data comparison with Google Trends